GMLC-TDC/HELICS/docs/user-guide/queries.md

 Queries in the C api work similarly but the mechanics are different.
 The basic operation is to create a query using [`helicsQueryCreate(target,query)`](https://helics.readthedocs.org/latest/doxygen/helics_8h.html#ac290df999ec7e7527cb4337c5d3b1461)

 This function returns a query object that can be used in one of the execute functions to generate results.
-It can be called asyncrhonously on a federate.
+It can be called asynchronously on a federate.
 A query must be freed after use.
 The interface api's (python, matlab, Java, etc) will work similarly.